outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- note the dosing of wormwood twice a day for higher intensity requirements
 				- active ingredients in these substances: diosmin, thujone, thymol, xanthohumol
 				- be careful where you buy supplements from, its often better to grow them yourself using seeds than to order non-organic supplements online from other countries, supplements can be contaminated with viruses like those that cause hepatitis
+				- I have taken some of these herbs with success while skipping the herbs I couldnt find online, not all of them are necessary to reduce brain cancer
 			- Diosmin is the active compound in Germander (Teucrium gnaphalodes) and is very powerful against brain cancer cells
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8150927/
-		- if you cant take herbs, some devices like pulsed electric fields (PEFs), pulsed electromagnetic fields (PEMFs), and cold atmospheric plasma (CAP) devices may help
+		- if you cant take herbs, some devices like pulsed electric fields (PEFs), pulsed electromagnetic fields (PEMFs), and cold atmospheric plasma (CAP) devices may help if you can access the right devices
 			- https://onlinelibrary.wiley.com/doi/full/10.1002/VIW.20220029
 			- active hz ranges for PEMF devices against glioblastoma
 				- https://pubmed.ncbi.nlm.nih.gov/27874284/